Demon (poem): Summary

 The poem is set in the Caucasus Mountains.
 It opens with the eponymous protagonist wandering the earth, hopeless and troubled.
 He dwells in infinite isolation, his immortality and unlimited power a worthless burden.
 Then he spies the beautiful Princess Tamara, dancing for her wedding, and in the desert of his soul wells an indescribable emotion.

 The Demon, acting as a brutal and powerful tyrant, destroys his rival: at his instigation, robbers come to despoil the wedding and kill Tamara's betrothed.
-The Demon courts Tamara, yet in him she sees not a demon nor an angel, but a tortured soul.
+The Demon courts Tamara; she fears him, yet in him she sees not a demon nor an angel, but a tortured soul.
 First, she asks her father to send her to a monastery, understanding that she is being tormented by an evil spirit.
 Eventually she yields to his embrace, but his kiss is fatal.
 And though she is taken to Heaven, the Demon is left again "Alone in all the universe, / Abandoned, without love or hope!...".